Work

 well.

-Break Free is an iOS app that helps
+Break Free was an iOS app that helped people quit

-people quit bad habits such as smoking, drinking or gambling. 🙅
+bad habits such as smoking, drinking or gambling.

-It is my first ever native app and I built it using React Native and Expo.
+It is my first ever native app and I also built it using React Native and Expo.

 SimpleChore was an app that made it easy to schedule